isotopsweden/Endpoints/README.md

 ```

 ### Transporters
-The `APICommunicator` class relies on the `Transporter` protocol to do the heavy lifting.
+The `Communicator` class relies on the `Transporter` protocol to do the heavy lifting.
 This is a simple procotol containing a single function:

 ```swift
 public protocol Transporter {